 - Tax Benefits- An LLC provides a lot of tax benefits to business owners.
 It does not hold a specific tax classification of its own, so an LLC can adopt the tax status of a sole proprietorship, partnership, or corporation.
 Most business owners choose to adopt a sole proprietorship classification in order to take advantage of pass-through taxation.
 This means that instead of having to pay personal income taxes and corporate income taxes on their business’s profits, the company’s profits will pass-through to be considered only in personal income taxes.
 This saves the business owner and business itself a lot of money.
 Check here all you need to know to file taxes as an LLC.

 - Corporate Structure Flexibility– A corporation has to have a very specific corporate structure including having a board of directors that oversee company policy and are elected by corporate shareholders.
 LLCs do not have to have a board of directors which gives small business owners more power and control over the operation of their own business.

 - Access to Business Loans- Corporations rarely get approved for small business loans as they typically have more money and are not believed to need small business loans.
 LLCs, on the other hand, can be approved for a greater variety of business loans.

 How to Set Up an LLC in 5 Steps

-Now that we have discussed the benefits of setting up an LLC, below are the 5 steps a business owner must follow in order to turn their business into an LLC:
+Now that we have discussed the benefits of setting up an LLC, it’s time to see how to set up an LLC.
+Below are the 5 steps a business owner must follow in order to turn their business into an LLC.